blynkkk/blynk-library/examples/Boards_WiFi/NodeMCU/README.md

 ```bash
 sudo usermod -a -G dialout $USER
 ```

+When drivers are installed and you still don't see port try to unplug and plug USB for your NodeMCU board.
+It should help.

 **Note:** You will need to reboot (or just log out and log in) for this change to take effect.